eebbesen/eebbesen.github.io/_posts/2016-05-30-carto-torque.markdown

 ### Tweak your torque map
 There are a number of knobs you can adjust to give your torque map the look you're going for.
 Try setting Steps to a value that is close the number of data groupings in your dataset.
+(For example, if you have two years' worth of data and want to show changes by month, enter 24.)
 Try setting Duration(secs) to a value that isn't too fast or too slow.

-Tip: If you click the CSS tab (just below your torque paintbrush) you can change values (like steps) to values that aren't available in the dropdowns.
+Tip: If you click the CSS tab (just below your torque paintbrush) you can change values (like number of steps) to values that aren't available in the dropdowns.

 See [CartoDB's Carto Academy][carto-academy] for more detailed training on all of the visualization features offered by [CartoDB][carto-home].